0cjs/sedoc/linux/distro/pkg-nix.md

 With no current profile, profile modification commands will create a new profile `/nix/var/nix/profiles/per-user/USER/profile` and set the current profile to that.
-That directory is owned by the user and is special in that profiles there are used as roots for the garbage collector.
-(It's also possible to create roots outside of this dir; `nix-build` does this with its `result/` output.)
-However, it's not a default prefix for `nix-env`;
-the full path to profiles in that directory must still be given to `-p`.
+That directory is owned by _USER_ and is special in that profiles there are used as roots for the garbage collector.
+(See below for more on GC roots.)
+However, that path is not a default prefix for `nix-env`; the full path to profiles in that directory must still be given to `-p`.

 Links to channel environments are also stored under the profile directory;
 see below for more details.